-Prerequisite: B&OT 144 or Engl 144 or Engl 015 or eligibility for Engl 101.
+Associate Degree Applicable Prerequisite: B&OT 144 or ENGL 144 or ENGL 015 or eligibility for ENGL 101.

 Study of oral and written communication skills essential to the business/industrial setting.
-(Also listed as Busad 145.)
+This course is also offered as BUSAD 145.

-146 HUMAN RELATIONS IN THE OFFICE ENVIRONMENT
+146 HUMAN RELATIONS IN THE OFFICE ENVIRONMENT 1-3 UNITS